unbit/uwsgi-docs/tutorials/CachingCookbook.rst

 restart uWSGI and re-run the previous test with curl.
 Sadly nothing will change.
 Why ?

 Because you did not instructed uWSGI to store the plugin response in the cache.
-You need to use teh cachestore routing action
+You need to use the cachestore routing action

 .. code-block:: ini